 About Phase 1 Applications

 MassGaming received 11 pre-qualifying applications from gaming applicants who officially submitted the first application (Phase 1) and the non-refundable $400,000 application fee in a two-phase application process toward the award of an expanded gaming license.
+The deadline for Phase 1 application submission in Region C is December 1, 2014.
 The deadline for Phase 1 application submission for the slots-parlor license and the resort-casino license in Regions A & B was January 15, 2013.
-The deadline for Phase 1 application submission in Region C was September 30, 2013.

 MGC has received Phase 1 applications and the $400,000 application fee from the following entities:

-Applicants seeking a Category 1 (resort-casino) license in Regions A or B:
+Applicants who sought a Category 1 (resort-casino) license in Regions A or B: